YaroslavaR/board-game-borrow/README.md

 # README

-This README documents steps and dependenciesthat are necessary to get the application up and running.
+This README documents steps and dependencies that are necessary to get the application up and running.

 * Ruby version >=2.3.0